|

 sector in the Mediterranean, particularly in the fragile

-coastal zones, is essential to the livelihood of the
+coastal zones is essential to the livelihood of the

 coastal fishing communities.
-The Project intends to
+The Project implements

-develop pilot activities to assist the artisanal
+pilot activities to assist the artisanal fisheries

 |